 Sections 2 and 3 of HB 5040 provide a fix for a Community Health Worker program the legislature created last year in Public Act 21-2, June Special Session.
-The new language transfers jurisdiction of the program from the Department of Public Health to the Department of Social Services and, importantly, clarifies language to allow for the full \$6 million appropriated to be allocated to the Community Action Agencies.
+The language transfers jurisdiction of the program from the Department of Public Health to the Department of Social Services; clarifies language to allow for the full \$6 million appropriated to be allocated to the Community Action Agencies; and extends the end-date of the program by one year to June 30, 2024.

 We appreciate the Governor's support of this measure, and we ask for your support as well.
-Although that bill is not before you today, we are bringing it to your attention, and asking that you consider passing legislation early this session that includes that language.
+Indeed, we would appreciate your consideration of early legislation this session that includes this language.
 The sooner the legislation is passed, the sooner the CAAs can enhance their capacity with Community Health Workers and meet the original intent of the legislation last year.